12 Healthy Hormone Hacks for the Holidays!

 One of my favorite fat-bomb beverages is a matcha latte with full fat coconut milk and vanilla bean ghee.
 This keeps me feeling full and energized for 5 hours or more!

-I always fill up on fat before I hit a holiday party. or aim to eat the fattiest snacks while I’m there, to keep my hormones happy and my hunger under control.
+I always fill up on fat before I hit a holiday (Zoom) party or aim to eat the fattiest snacks while I’m there, to keep my hormones happy and my hunger under control.

 Focus on filling up with healthy fats at least once a day and notice the way it makes you feel more full, more energized and craving free.